 - whether solicitors with childcare or religious commitments would be exempt from extended hours

 - how solicitors’ working hours will be protected (and how they tell the court if they’re scheduled to attend cases in early morning and late evening slots on the same day)

 We’ve fed back to HMCTS about specific concerns such as:

 - pressure on legal aid workers

 - that clients on low incomes may struggle to afford public transport at peak times (and so miss their hearings)

 - how the system will consider court users’ preferences when scheduling sessions – without doing this, courts could be breaching anti-discrimination legislation

 - that court users may be at higher risk of intimidation at night

-We believe there are other solutions, such as first rolling out digital scheduling in all courts, which could make predictions for hearing lengths more accurate.
+We believe solutions such as first rolling out digital scheduling in all courts could make predictions for hearing lengths more accurate.